 - In the sale of a convenience store, for example, the business itself may sell for $100K but the inventory may sell for $50K.

 Free Training Typically Included in the Business Sale

 In many businesses, the owner’s role is of critical importance to the success of the business.
-As a part of the asking price, a seller will usually offer to give around 30 days of free training to the buyer after the closing.
+As a part of what is included in the asking price, most sellers offer to give around 30 days of free training to the buyer after the closing.
 The free training period typically take place during normal business hours.
 Free training from the seller is a way to effectuate a smooth transition and handover to the buyer after the sale.

 After Free Training Period, Seller Must Get Paid